 Prototype Bathroom

-In NYC, a prototype bathroom is one that complies with pre-approved bathroom layouts in accordance with RCNY 1101-01.
-The prototypes only apply to residential units in buildings first occupied before March 13, 1991.
-The design must comply with the prototype bathroom layouts and strictly follow the dimensions prescribed in the rule.
+In New York City, a prototype bathroom is a layout that complies with pre-approved configurations established under RCNY 1101-01.
+These prototypes apply only to residential units in buildings first occupied before March 13, 1991.

 Certain bathrooms will be grandfathered as non-accessible bathrooms.
 If you are doing minor repairs on the bathroom, you can keep the original layout, but making any changes to the size, shape, or layout of the bathroom should trigger accessibility requirements.
 Non-accessible bathrooms still have code requirements that apply to them, although they may be less strict.